CIRCLE OF SECURITY PARENTING SERIES

 We offer group workshops and outdoor programmes with a focus on personal growth and life skills.

 Auckland is no longer using the Traffic Light System to manage COVID-19.

 Visitors are welcome at all WALSH Trust sites.
 Masks are optional at Hickory Avenue, but they are required to be worn by visitors and staff at our Housing & Recovery Services (since these are healthcare facilities).

 Our support teams at WALSH Trust are available to offer assistance to people.
 Staff will wear a mask if you would feel more comfortable and would prefer this.
 Staff will also wear masks if they are feeling unwell themselves.

 The Senior Leadership Team at WALSH meet regularly and will continue to keep up to date with advice and will update when needed.

 If you require assistance, please call (09) 837-5240 or 0800-1-WALSH.
 To find out more about how you can best respond to this pandemic, head to the Unite Against COVID-19 website https://covid19.govt.nz.

-The 2021 WALSH Trust Annual General Meeting was held via zoom on Tuesday 19th October 2021.
-Thank you to those friends, family, people we support, colleagues and staff who zoomed in to attend.
+The 2022 WALSH Trust Annual General Meeting was held on Tuesday 18th October 2022 at the Te Atatu Baptist Church Hall.
+Thank you to those friends, family, people we support, colleagues and staff who attended.
 Our annual reports are below:

 Give Us Your Feedback